Every year, thousands of new Gaming YouTube channels and Twitch streaming channels get started. But only a few dozens survive.

 Wonder how some streamers like Shroud and Ninja get that beautifully blurred background, amazing colors, and quality?

-These are the best options for this year:
+Taking into account this, these are the best gaming cameras for this year:

 The Good